Tyler668/webapi-challenge/README.md

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?
+The api can return a res.status(200) along with a json message to indicate it was successful
 - [ ] How can we partition our application into sub-applications?

 ## Project Setup